THE IMPORTANCE OF STRONG CORE IN CALISTHENICS & STREET WORKOUT

 I personally always see a lot of people with very limited mobility, doing this kind of exercise with legs bent because they are not able to extend them completely as they should.
 Please make sure that, first of all you work and dedicate the necessary time to increase your mobility in your hamstrings before going to do such exercise.

-Please, also make sure that, if you have the chance to fully hang on the bar with legs straight at the beginning of the movement it would be better than starting from the position I start in the picture because of a lack of space.
+Your goal must be the one that allows you to fully extend always your legs at each rep. Please, also make sure that, if you have the chance to fully hang on the bar with legs straight at the beginning of the movement it would be better than starting from the position I start in the picture because of a lack of space.

 Other two variants of this very effective exercise, that helps also to build the strength in order to perform the pullovers as well as the front lever progressions; are the Oblique Leg Raises and the Leg Raises so called “Around the world”.